When you deploy a virtual machine in KVM, you connect the virtual machine to the default virtual network, acting as a NAT interface.

 I tested from both the Ubuntu server and the desktop and I can reach the internet just fine, below is the output from the server,

-Connect Virtual machine to the new bridge interface.
+Connect the Virtual machine to the new bridge interface.

 I already have a Linux VM running inside the KVM.
 Let me switch the network for the virtual machine.

-- Open virtualization manager by typing virt-manager in the terminal.
+- Open the virtualization manager by typing virt-manager in the terminal.